MercuryWorkshop/wispnet-protocol/PROTOCOL.md

 | Port          | uint16_t   | Same as the wisp packet.                                    |

 #### Behavior
-Forwarded from a tradional wisp CONNECT packet.
+Forwarded from a traditional wisp CONNECT packet.
 Server should generate an incrementing or random connection ID and store the data on the stream for future use.

 ### 0x04 - FWD_DATA
 #### Format